NelsonDane/clarkson-nixos-cluster/README.md

 ```
 Then add the output to the `.sops.yaml` file.

-To create a `keys.txt` for local development, run the following command:
+To create a `keys.txt` for local secrets management, run the following command:
 ```bash
 nix run nixpkgs#ssh-to-age -- -private-key -i ~/YOUR/KEY/PATH > keys.txt
 ```
+This is needed if you're updating the secrets locally.

-To update keys across all nodes, commmit the changes to the `.sops.yaml` file, and run the following command:
+To update the new keys across all nodes, run the following command:
 ```bash
 nix-shell -p sops --run "SOPS_AGE_KEY_FILE=./keys.txt sops updatekeys secrets/secrets.yaml"
 ```
+Then commit the changes to the `.sops.yaml` file and the nodes will be updated on their next rebuild.

 ## Adding a New Node
 Make sure you have `nix` installed locally.
 Then:
 1. Add the new node and its IP to the in `flake.nix`.
+2. Boot the node from the ISO created in [Build NixOS ISO](#build-nixos-iso).
+Ensure that the node is reachable at `192.168.100.199`.
+If you get permission errors, you may have to add your key to the ISO config file.
-2. Execute the following command:
+3. Execute the following command on your local machine:
 ```bash
 SSH_PRIVATE_KEY="$(cat ./nixos_cluster)"$'\n' nix run github:nix-community/nixos-anywhere --extra-experimental-features "nix-command flakes" -- --flake '.#cluster-node-NUMBER' root@192.168.100.199
 ```
-3. Once the node boots, run:
+4. Once the node boots, ssh into the node and run the following command:
 ```bash
 nix-shell -p ssh-to-age --run 'cat /etc/ssh/ssh_host_ed25519_key.pub | ssh-to-age'
 ```
-Copy the outputted `age` key to the `.sops.yaml` file and regenerate secrets, then update the node.
-See [Secrets Management](#secrets-management) for more information.
+Copy the outputted `age` key to the `.sops.yaml` file and regenerate secrets (See [Secrets Management](#secrets-management)), then update the node.

 ## Updating the Cluster with New/Changed Configuration
 If you have the repository cloned on a node (working on changes without committing), then run to update from local source: